RomainBui/R-small-Functions/README.md

 # R-small-Functions
-Small Custom Functions that can be handy in R
+Small Custom Functions that can be handy in R.